akeneo/CsvToAsset/README.md

 - `tags` (_text attribute_)
 - `end_of_use` (_text attribute_)

-You can run `app:create-family -h` to have full details about this command arguments.
+You can run `app:create-family -h` to have full details about this command's arguments.

 Options:
 - `--reference-type=localizable|non-localizable|both`